-As a consequence our Council now comes under the Northern Tablelands Local Land Services area with the establishment of a new Regional Weed Committee in December 2015.
+As a consequence our Council now comes under the Northern Tablelands Local Land Services area with Council being a member of the Regional Weed Committee since December 2015.

 Council was previously the lead agency for the Northern Inland Weeds Advisory Committee (NIWAC) which has now been split into the Northern Tablelands and North West Local Land Services regions.